oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/search/website-search-synonyms.rst

 .. image:: /user/img/system/websites/web_configuration/synonyms-website-config.png
    :alt: Configuration option on the website level to enable the use of synonyms in the storefront search

-To enable synonyms per website:
+To enable search synonyms per website:

 1. Navigate to  **System > Websites** in the main menu.
 2. For the necessary website, hover over the |IcMore| more actions menu to the right of the necessary website and click |IcConfig| to start editing the configuration.